 If you love chocolate, you’re gonna love the rich taste of cocoa in this pie, and it doesn’t take a very large piece of this pie to satisfy both your chocolate and sweet tooth cravings.

-The sweetness of this rich custard-like pie is offset by the rich bittersweet tones of cocoa.
-A perfect addition to your holiday dessert table.
+The sweetness of this Chocolate Chess Pie is offset by the rich bittersweet tones of cocoa.
+A rich and decadent dessert for chocolate lovers!

 - 1 – 9 inch shallow pie shell, partially blind baked